 In this contribution, de-noising filter is proposed as a pre-processing technology for optimizations for encoders and receiving systems for machine analysis of coded video content.
 A Gaussian blur filter is used in the experiment.
-For SFU-HW dataset, the Pareto-mAP results are -14.07% for random access, -17.39% for low latency and -15.61% for all intra.
-For the TVD dataset, the Pareto-MOTA result is -18.66% for random access and MOTA (low 4) result is -21.5% for all intra.
+For SFU-HW dataset, the Pareto-mAP results are -14.07% for random access, -17.39% for low latency and -18.63% for all intra.
+For the TVD dataset, the Pareto-MOTA results are -18.75% for random access and -22.30% for all intra.

 Section 6 of the draft technical report [1] describes the pre-processing technologies.
 It is proposed to add de-noising filter as a pre-processing technology as detailed in the attached version of the technical report.